pretext-project/pretext-project.github.io/CONTRIBUTE.md

 ## Submitting Pretexts

-Please submit a pull request.
+Please submit a pull request adding your .md file to the /\_pretexts/ folder.
 We'll review ASAP and get it folded into the collection.

 ## Questions?